-Advanced Topics in Adaptive Systems (適応システム特論)
+Advanced Topics in Adaptive Systems(適応システム特論)

-To make a robot or an autonomous software/hardware agent, it is essential to have a functionality that responds properly to its environment.
+Grade Semester Credits Instructor M1,2 Fall 2 MIKAMI Sadayoshi TAKAGI Seiji 1.Course Outline To make a robot or an autonomous software/hardware agent, it is essential to have a functionality that responds properly to its environment.
 This lecture introduces some basic methods of optimization from two different viewpoints.
 One is a class of Bio-Inspired Computing methods, which solves optimisation and adaptation by the interaction of massive elements through underlying simple dynamics (part I).
 The other is a class of feedback control methods (modern control systems), which calculates feasible control values by using a model of control target (part II).

-Ant Colony Optimisation, Bio Inspired Computation, Particle swarm optimization, Modern control systems, State feedback, Observer

-This lecture aims at understanding the basics of adaptive systes.
-By this lecture, students will be able to choose appropriate adaptive methods to a given problem.
-The methods includes Bio-Inspired Computing and state feedback methods.

-1: A short guidance

-Part-I

-- 2: System dynamics and differential equations - 3: Environmental adaptation system of microorganisms - 4: Synchronization, entrainment and movement of swarm - 5: BOID, Particle Swarm Optimization (PSO) - 6: Amoeboid algorithm for network optimization - 7: Ant Colony Optimization (AOC)

-Part-II

-- 8: Overview of the control systems

-- 9: Modelling dynamical systems

-- 10: (Workshop) Maglev system assemble

-- 11: Basics of state feedback

-- 12-13: State feedback with observer

-- 14-15: Various state space models and their stabilities

-Prior: Read the handout of the next lecture posted on the HOPE.
-Posterior: Read the handout of the lecture to develop an understanding.

-Final report (Part-I, 50%, Part-II, 50%).

-(Part-I, reference) Biologically Inspired Optimization Methods, Mattias Wahde, WIT Press, 2009.
-(Part-II, reference) Modern Control Systems, Richard Dorf and Robert Bishop, ISBN-13 : 978-0134407623 (about 800 pages)

-Lecture materials in English and Japanese and Oral Explanation in Japanese

-Bring your PC that is accessible to HOPE system.
+2.Keywords Ant Colony Optimisation, Bio Inspired Computation, Particle swarm optimization, Modern control systems, State feedback, Observer 3.Course ObjectivesThis lecture aims at understanding the basics of adaptive systes.By this lecture, students will be able to choose appropriate adaptive methods to a given problem.The methods includes Bio-Inspired Computing and state feedback methods.
+4.Course Schedule 1: A short guidance 2: System dynamics and differential equations 3: Environmental adaptation system of microorganisms 4: Synchronization, entrainment and movement of swarm 5: BOID, Particle Swarm Optimization (PSO) 6: Amoeboid algorithm for network optimization 7: Ant Colony Optimization (AOC) Part-II 8: Overview of the control systems 9: Modelling dynamical systems 10: (Workshop) Maglev system assemble 11: Basics of state feedback 12-13: State feedback with observer 14-15: Various state space models and their stabilities 5.Prior/Post AssignmentPrior: Read the handout of the next lecture posted on the HOPE.Posterior: Read the handout of the lecture to develop an understanding.
+6.Assessment Final report (Part-I, 50%, Part-II, 50%).
+7.Textbooks(Part-I, reference) Biologically Inspired Optimization Methods, Mattias Wahde, WIT Press, 2009.(Part-II, reference) Modern Control Systems, Richard Dorf and Robert Bishop, ISBN-13 : 978-0134407623(about 800 pages) 8.Language of Instruction Lecture materials in English and Japanese and Oral Explanation in Japanese 9.Requirements for registration Bring your PC that is accessible to HOPE system.
 Students may be required to install Scilab/Xcos control simulation software in their PCs.
+10.Note None

-Advanced Topics in Autonomous System 1 (自律システム特論 I)
+Advanced Topics in Autonomous System 1(自律システム特論I)